 What is the financial requirement for UK partner visa in 2026?

 The UK sponsor must demonstrate a minimum annual income of £29,000 to support the applicant without recourse to public funds.
-This threshold is being increased in phases and will eventually reach £38,700.
-The income can come from employment, self-employment, or a combination including savings and other sources meeting specific criteria.
+The May 2025 White Paper proposed raising this to £38,700, but as of May 2026 this proposal has not been implemented.
+Income can come from employment, self-employment, savings, or specified non-employment sources meeting Appendix FM-SE evidential standards.

 Can I apply for a UK partner visa if we met online?